Vector35/binaryninja-api/docs/guide/plugins.md

 - Linux: `~/.binaryninja/plugins/`
 - Windows: `%APPDATA%\Binary Ninja\plugins`

-Note that plugins installed via the [PluginManager API] are installed in the `repositories` folder in the same path as the previous `plugin` folder listed above.
-You should not need to manually touch anything in that folder, but should access them via the API instead.
+Note that plugins installed via the [PluginManager API](https://api.binary.ninja/binaryninja.pluginmanager-module.html) are installed in the `repositories` folder in the same path as the previous `plugin` folder listed above.
+You should not need to manually adjust anything in that folder, but should access them via the API instead.

-### Plugin Manager
+## Plugin Manager

 ![Plugin Manager >](../img/plugin-manager.png "Plugin Manager")